beegee-tokyo/WisBlock-API/AT-Commands.md

 # AT-Commands

-To make it easy to setup the LoRaWAN® credentials, an AT command interface over USB is implemented.
+To make it easy to setup the LoRaWAN® credentials and LoRa® P2P settings, an AT command interface over USB is implemented.
 It includes the basic commands required to define the node.

 **Credits:**
 Taylor Lee (taylor.lee@rakwireless.com)

 _**REMARK 1**_
-After changing LoRaWAN® parameters the device must be reset by either the ATZ command or pushing the reset button.
+After changing LoRaWAN® parameters or LoRa P2P settings, the device must be reset by either the ATZ command or pushing the reset button.

 _**REMARK 2**_
 The Serial port connection is lost after the ATZ command or pushing the reset button.
 The connection must be re-established on the connected computer before log output can be seen or AT commands can be entered again.